Showing posts with label cows. Show all posts

 May Field Dairy

-As we approach the building we saw a mural painted on the wall.
-In, the mural we saw a huge red roof barn that house the jersey cows, a beautiful lush green pasture, an old farmhouse and sitting next to the farmhouse was an old model T milk truck.
+As we approached the building, we saw a mural painted on the wall.
+In the mural, we saw a huge red roof barn that houses the Jersey cows, a beautiful, lush green pasture, an old farmhouse, and, sitting next to the farmhouse, was an old Model T milk truck

 Red Roof Barn for Jersey Cows

-On the side of the yellow milk truck was words painted in jersey brown, Mayfield’s Creamery, Pasteurized, Grade A Milk, below was it was written Athens, Tenn., Phone 386 and in white were the words: Dept. of Public Welfare, Bureau of Health, City of Athens Milk, Permit 20/202.
+On the side of the yellow milk truck were words painted in jersey brown: Mayfield's Creamery, Pasteurized, Grade A Milk.
+Below was written Athens, Tenn., Phone 386, and in white were the words: Dept. of Public Welfare, Bureau of Health, City of Athens Milk, Permit 20/202.

 Mayfield Creamery Truck

-We saw many flavors of ice cream novelties, many flavors of Sherbets, & light froze yogurt being processed and packaged.
+We saw many flavors of ice cream novelties, many flavors of Sherbets, & light frozen yogurt being processed and packaged.

-The packages were beautifully displayed in sizes of 5 quarts, pints and in many shapes and forms.
+The packages were beautifully displayed in 5-quart and pint sizes, in many shapes and forms.

 We thanked the guide and exited the gift shop, where we could purchase the freshly made ice cream.

-On our way out we stopped to say goodbye to a statue of Little Lady, who is Mayfield’s Jersey Cow, who lies in front of the plant.
+On our way out, we stopped to say goodbye to Little Lady, Mayfield's Jersey Cow, who lies in front of the plant.

-We had a great trip, Hubby had an interview with TVA, we ate lunch at Logan’s Steakhouse, visited The Lost Sea, Mayfield’s Dairy Processing plant and was home about 11:00 P.M.
+We had a great trip.
+Hubby had an interview with TVA, we ate lunch at Logan's Steakhouse, visited The Lost Sea and Mayfield's Dairy Processing plant, and were home about 11:00 P.M.

 Monday, November 10, 2014